Constraints on primordial black holes for nonstandard cosmologies: Conclusions and discussions

-Note that, since both the matter domination and scalar field domination cases exhibit the same background expansion, the constraints on the abundance of PBHs, $\beta(M)$ are same in both scenarios.
-However, as discussed, the criteria for PBH formation differ, resulting in distinct bounds on power spectra, which is evident when comparing Figs. \ref{fig:S2_md} and \ref{fig:psf}.
+Note that since both the matter domination and scalar field domination cases exhibit the same background expansion, the constraints on the abundance of PBHs, $\beta(M)$ are the same in both scenarios.
+However, as discussed, \JCH{some of} the criteria for PBH formation differ, resulting in distinct bounds on power spectra, which is evident when comparing Figures \ref{fig:S2_md} and \ref{fig:psf}.
 Another important difference is the modification of constraints based on the duration of the non-standard expansion measured in $e$-foldings.
-The duration of non-standard expansion phases alters the correspondence between mass and wavenumber $k$, shifting the set of constraints to different $k-$values from the reference SBB case.
+The duration of non-standard expansion phases alters the correspondence between mass and wavenumber $k$, shifting the set of constraints to different $k-$values from the reference standard Big Bang case.

-Moreover, longer periods of MD weaken the constraints to the PS.
+Moreover, longer periods of MD weaken the constraints on the power spectrum.
 Conversely, in the SD case, where the PBH population redshifts as matter while the background evolves as the sixth power of the redshift, the abundance is enhanced.
-Nevertheless, the difficulty in forming PBHs in a stiff-dominated background means that the constraints on PS are of the order of the SBB case throughout the PBH formation.
+Nevertheless, the difficulty in forming PBHs in a stiff-dominated background means that the constraints on power spectrum are of the order of the standard Big Bang case throughout the PBH mass spectrum.

 An interesting extension for this work will be to explore the implications of time-dependent equations of state for the background, which may represent more realistic scenarios.
-For example, realistic scenarios of the QCD transition, the works by M. Cicoli \textit{et al.} \citep{Cicoli:2023opf} and C. P. Burgess \textit{et al.} \citep{Burgess:2010bz} suggest these kind of time-dependent scenarios, well-motivated by models of string cosmology.
-Considering the abundances of PBHs could lead to constraints on these models.
-All these considerations are to be explored in future work.\\
+For example, realistic models of the QCD transition, e.g.~\citep{Cicoli:2023opf} and \citep{Burgess:2010bz}, suggest a time-dependent equation of state, which is well-motivated by models of string cosmology.
+It is important to assess whether PBHs could impose constraints on these models.
+Additionally, one could explore the production of gravitational waves and their evolution within nonstandard cosmologies (see for example \citep{Domenech:2019quo, Domenech:2020kqm, Domenech:2021ztg}) or gravitational waves produced by the collision of PBHs, which persist after black hole evaporation.
+Such observables can be integrated into our set of constraints on ultra-light mass PBHs \citep{Papanikolaou:2020qtd, Papanikolaou:2022chm}. {On the other hand, the constraints on Power Spectra, derived here through the Press Schechter formula, may be computed by employing alternative PBH counting methodologies.
+This is the case of the Compaction Function \cite{Germani:2019zez}, a choice to be implemented in future versions of the \href{https://github.com/TadeoDGAguilar/PBHBeta}{\faGithubSquare}~\texttt{PBHBeta} package.} These and other extensions will be addressed in future work.\\